 Name: Enter the field's name as it should be visible to users.

 Service name: Enter a service name for the field.
 This name will not appear in your store's user interface and will only be used to refer to this field in your store's PHP code.
 For simplicity, use the same value as in the primary "Name" field, but use only lowercase letters, digits, and underscore.

 Required: Specify whether the field should be optional or mandatory for completion by users.

 Click the Save changes button at the bottom to save the changes.

 Editing Address Fields

-1. In the Address fields section, locate the field that needs to be edited.
+In the Address fields section, locate the field you need to edit.

-To change the name of the field, click on the current field name (the field becomes editable) and replace the field name with a new value.
+To change the field's name, click on the current field name (the area becomes editable) and replace the field name with a new value.

 To enable/disable a specific field, use the On/Off button on the line of the respective field.